 Top Six Destinations In Austria

 - Wachau Valley and wine tasting Snuggled between the towns of Melk and Krems, Wachau Valley or Danube Valley in Lower Austria is one of Austria’s oldest cultural landscapes.
-It is a 22 miles narrow stretch along the Danube River lined with stunning vineyards and orchards, charming little towns, hills, forests (Dunkelsteiner Wald and Waldviertel), impressive castles, monasteries, and medieval ruins.
+It is a narrow 22 miles stretch along the Danube River lined with stunning vineyards and orchards, charming little towns, hills, forests (Dunkelsteiner Wald and Waldviertel), impressive castles, monasteries, and medieval ruins.

 - Graz is Austria’s second-largest city – and one of its hidden secrets.
-This impressive historic city in the southern region of Styria has plenty to flaunt, especially for foodies, history lovers, and people passionate about nature.
+This impressive historical city in the southern region of Styria has plenty to flaunt, especially for foodies, history lovers, and people passionate about nature.

 Did you know?